-Minority Group Members - African-Americans, Hispanic Americans, Asian-Pacific Americans, and Native Americans legally residing in, or that are citizens of, the United States or its territories, as defined below:

-African-Americans: Persons with origins in any of the black racial groups of Africa.

-Hispanic-Americans: Persons of Mexican, Puerto Rican, Cuban, Spanish, or Central and South American origin.

-Asian-Pacific Americans: Persons having origins in any of the original peoples of the Far East, Southeast Asia, the Indian subcontinent, or the Pacific Islands.

-Native Americans: Persons having no less than one-sixteenth (1/16th) percentage origin in any of the Native American Tribes, as recognized by the U.S. Department of the Interior, Bureau of Indian Affairs and as demonstrated by possession of personal tribal role documents.

-Minority/Women Business Enterprise - a firm that is certified as either a minority business enterprise or as a women business enterprise and which is at least fifty-one percent (51%) owned, managed, and controlled by one or more minority group members and/or women, and that is ready, willing, and able to sell goods or services that are purchased by the School District.

-M/WBE Subcontracting Program - an API in which prime contractors or vendors are required to make good faith efforts to subcontract a specified percentage of the value of prime contract dollars to certified M/WBE firms.
-Such subcontracting goals may be set and applied by the GSC on a contract-by-contract basis to those types of contracts that provide subcontract opportunities for performing commercially useful functions wherein:

-- (1) There have been ongoing disparities in the utilization of available M/WBE subcontractors; or - (2) Race-neutral efforts have failed to eliminate persistent and significant disparities in the award of prime contracts to M/WBEs in a particular industry category or industry segment (e.g., construction contracts, professional services contracts, other contractual services contracts) and subcontract opportunities are limited outside of SBBC contracts.
+- AA.
+Minority Group Members African Americans, Hispanic Americans, Asian-Pacific Americans, and Native Americans legally residing in, or that are citizens of, the United States or its territories, as defined below: - 1.
+African Americans: Persons with origins in any of the black racial groups of Africa. - 2.
+Hispanic Americans: Persons of; Mexican, Puerto Rican, Cuban, Dominican, or other Spanish or Portuguese culture or origin, regardless of race, or Central and South American origin. - 3.
+Asian Americans: Persons having origins in any of the original peoples of Japan, China, Taiwan, Korea, Burma (Myanmar), Vietnam, Laos, Cambodia (Kampuchea), Thailand, Malaysia, Indonesia, the Philippines Brunei, Samoa, Guam, the U.S. Trust Territories of the Pacific Islands (Republic of Palau), Republic of the Northern Marianas Islands, Samoa, Macao, Fiji, Tonga, Kiribati, Tuvalu, Nauru, Federated States of Micronesia, or Hong Kong; India, Pakistan, Bangladesh, Bhutan, the Maldives Islands, Nepal, or Sri Lanka. - 4.
+Native Americans: Persons having no less than one-sixteenth (1/16th) percentage origin in any of the Native American Tribes, as recognized by the U.S. Department of the Interior, Bureau of Indian Affairs and as demonstrated by possession of personal tribal role documents. - BB.
+MBE Subcontracting Program an API in which prime contractors or vendors are required to make good faith efforts to subcontract a specified percentage of the value of prime contract dollars to certified MBE firms.
+Such subcontracting goals may be set and applied by the GSC on a contract-by-contract basis to those types of contracts that provide subcontract opportunities for performing commercially useful functions wherein: - 1.
+There have been ongoing disparities in the utilization of available MBE subcontractors; or - 2.
+Race-neutral efforts have failed to eliminate persistent and significant disparities in the award of prime contracts to MBEs in a particular industry category or industry segment (e.g., construction contracts, architecture & engineering, professional services contracts, goods, and other services contracts) and subcontract opportunities are limited outside of SBBC contracts.

-When specified by the GSC, the M/WBE Subcontracting Program may also be required to reflect good faith efforts that a prime contractor or vendor has taken (or commits to taking in the case of solicitations that do not include a detailed scope of work or those in which price cannot be considered a factor in evaluation) towards attainment of subcontracting goals for M/WBE firms.
+When specified by the GSC, the MBE Subcontracting Program may also be required to reflect good faith efforts that a prime contractor or vendor has taken (or commits to taking in the case of solicitations that do not include a detailed scope of work or those in which price cannot be considered a factor in evaluation) towards attainment of subcontracting goals for MBE firms.